vanshika2720/about-me/README.md

 # 💫 Hi there! 👋 I'm Vanshika
-A passionate Coder and Software Engineer from India.
+A passionate Coder and Aspiring developer from  from India.

 ✨ **Reach me at:** pahalvanshikaa.email@example.com